Quality Blog Inquiry Contact us

 Best for: Baking, confections, smoothies with heavy sweeteners, and applications where matcha is one of several strong flavors.

 Culinary matcha is bolder, more astringent, and often coarser than ceremonial or premium.
-It can work in a café for blended frappé-style drinks or pastry programs, but it is usually not the right default for a classic matcha latte guests compare to competitors.
+It can work in a cafe for blended frappe-style drinks or pastry programs, but it is usually not the right default for a classic matcha latte guests compare to competitors.

-Some buyers choose culinary for a “matcha flavor” note in blended drinks; specialty cafés focused on straight matcha or clean lattes typically upgrade to premium.
+Some buyers choose culinary for a “matcha flavor” note in blended drinks; specialty cafes focused on straight matcha or clean lattes typically upgrade to premium.

-Matcha grade comparison for cafés
+Matcha grade comparison for cafes

-Grade Typical café use Latte performance Relative cost
+Grade Typical cafe use Latte performance Relative cost

 Ceremonial Straight tea, premium signatures Excellent; often overkill for daily lattes Highest